Grupo Bimbo: 1961–1980

-1981 – 2000
+1981–2000

 At the beginning of the 1980s, Grupo Bimbo presented relevant internal and external changes.
-It started quoting on the Mexican Stock Exchange, trading 15% of its shares, and in 1986 a new organizational structure was generated, from which a single industrial group was created.
-In these years, exports to the United States of America began (1984); Bimbo Centroamerica was created (1989) with the construction of a plant in Guatemala, which was completed in 1990.
+It started quoting on the Mexican Stock Exchange, trading 15% of its shares, and a new organizational structure was generated in 1986, from which a single industrial group was created.
+In these years, exports to the United States of America began (1984); Bimbo Centroamerica was created in 1989 with the construction of a plant in Guatemala, which was completed in 1990. the company had previously operated in the 1980s in Guatemala and El Salvador through the Winni brand which would later become Marisela in those countries.

 In the early 1990s, Milpa Real tortillas and Lonchibon were added to its brands.
 In 1993, opened its new corporate building in Santa Fe, Mexico City, and in 1995, acquired Coronado, an enterprise specialized in cajeta-based products.
-During this decade a further expansion in Latin America took place, with the arrival of Bimbo in Argentina and the opening of the regional corporate (1991), as well as the Ideal plant in Chile (1995).
-In 1994, Groupo Bimbo purchased La Hacienda, a tortilla maker in California expanding its operations in the U.S. market.
-In 1997, it furthered its US based offerings to the U.S. bread market with the purchase of Pacific Prides Bakery, San Diego, CA and in 1998 when it purchased Mrs Baird's Bakeries in Texas, Bimbo Bakeries USA (BBU) was born.
+During this decade a further expansion in Latin America took place, with the arrival of Bimbo in Argentina and the opening of the regional corporate in 1991, as well as the Ideal plant in Chile in 1995.
+In 1994, Grupo Bimbo purchased La Hacienda, a tortilla maker in California expanding its operations in the U.S. market.
+In 1997, it furthered its US based offerings to the U.S. bread market with the purchase of Pacific Prides Bakery, San Diego, California and, in 1998 when it purchased Mrs Baird's Bakeries in Texas, Bimbo Bakeries USA (BBU) was born.

 Finally, in 1997, Daniel Servitje was appointed the company's CEO, setting a new course for Grupo Bimbo's operations worldwide.